… Henry discovered Catherine’s illicit sexual past and she was charged with treason. She was executed at the Tower of London on 13 February 1542.

 Catherine Howard was “condemned to death by an Act of Attainder, signed by her own husband’s hand”.
 Illustration taken from Henry VIII by AF Pollard, 1902.
 (Photo by The Print Collector/Print Collector/Getty Images)

 Catherine, meanwhile, would not face trial, but instead would be “condemned to death by an Act of Attainder, signed by her own husband’s hand,” says Wilkinson.
 Catherine was beheaded at the Tower of London at 9am on Monday 13 February 1542 along with Lady Jane Rochford.
-Catherine had been queen for just 18 months.
+Catherine had been married to Henry for just 18 months.

 Catherine Howard may have been just 17 when she was executed